-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in this Statement for the entity or entities listed above.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Canadian Act, for the reporting year listed above.
+In accordance with the requirements of the Canadian Act, and in particular section 11 thereof, I, in the capacity of [title], attest that I have reviewed the information contained in the report on behalf of the governing body of the entity listed above.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed within this report.